****Updated**** Arizona Legislature Recently Amended this Statute – Doubling the Time from Five to Ten Years

 A question I often get from clients who are dealing with a default judgment is how long the judgment is enforceable? (i.e. how long am I at risk for wage garnishment, bank levy, etc.).

-In Arizona it is pretty straight forward – judgments are good for five (5) years from the date of its entry by the Clerk of the Court.
+In Arizona it is pretty straightforward – judgments are good for ten (10) years from the date of its entry by the Clerk of the Court.

-However, junk debt buyers can renew their judgment every five (5) years for the rest of your life.
+However, junk debt buyers can renew their judgment every ten (10) years for the rest of your life.
 But the law requires that the creditor take certain steps in order to renew the judgment, and if the appropriate steps are not taken then the judgment will go away forever.

-Arizona Judgments are Enforceable for at Least Five Years
+Arizona Judgments are Enforceable for at Least Ten Years

-If you have a judgment or even a default judgment entered against you the creditor can try and collect on this judgment for at least five (5) years.
-The five years starts running from the when the Clerk of the Court enters in the judgment.
+If you have a judgment or even a default judgment entered against you the creditor can try and collect on this judgment for at least ten (10) years.
+The ten years starts running from the when the Clerk of the Court enters in the judgment.
 This is important to understand because the date the Clerk of the Court enters the judgment can (and often is) different from the date the judge signed the judgment.

 For example, a judge in the Maricopa County Superior Court may sign of on a judgment on July 17, 2016, but the Clerk of the Court may not “enter” the judgment until July 19, 2016.
 If you have a judgment out of the Maricopa County Superior Court you can find out what day the Clerk of the Court entered the judgment by looking in the upper right hand corner of the document.
 You should see something that looks like this:

-Now that we know the judgment was “entered” on July 19, 2016, we know that we start calculating the five (5) day period from July 19th, not the day the judge actually signed the judgment.
-In this example the judgment would be enforceable until July 19, 2021.
+Now that we know the judgment was “entered” on July 19, 2016, we know that we start calculating the ten (10) year period from July 19th, not the day the judge actually signed the judgment.
+In this example the judgment would be enforceable until July 19, 2026.

 Note for Arizona Justice Court Judgments – Most of the justice courts in Maricopa County, Arizona do not have a separate stamp on the judgment and thus you should use the date the judge signed your judgment as the starting point in your calculations.

-Arizona Judgments Can Be Renewed After Five Years
+Arizona Judgments Can Be Renewed After Ten Years

-If you have a judgment against you that is older than five (5) years, you need to determine if the judgment is still valid.
-Judgment creditors are required to renew the judgment after five years and do so by filing an affidavit with the court that issued the judgment against you.
+If you have a judgment against you that is older than ten (5) years, you need to determine if the judgment is still valid.
+Judgment creditors are required to renew the judgment after ten years and do so by filing an affidavit with the court that issued the judgment against you.

 If a creditor files their renewal affidavit more than ninety (90) days prior to the expiration date, or if they file the renewal affidavit after the deadline has expired, then it will not be considered timely and the judgment will no longer be considered a valid judgment that a debt collector can collect on.